Connect with us

 On March 13, at a meeting held at the KICC and chaired by Deputy President William Ruto, KCB and Co-operative Bank agreed to finance the project to the tune of Sh48 billion – leaving a funding deficit of about Sh130 billion.

-“The consultancy services to be provided by the independent engineer shall involve monitoring compliance with the terms of the project agreement by the parties to the contract during the concession period,” the ministry said on April 2 in a call for bids that closed on April 17.
+“The consultancy services to be provided by the independent engineer shall involve monitoring compliance with the terms of the project agreement by the parties to the contract during the concession period,” the ministry said on April 2 in a call for bids.

 The announcement has angered tens of companies eyeing the tenders especially because the cost of maintaining the independent engineers will be drawn from the contracted sum of the roads project.

-“The service provider has an obligation to operate and maintain requirements of the road network for a period of eight years.
+“The service provider must operate and maintain requirements of the road network for eight years.
 This is sufficient incentive to ensure compliance with the client requirements and adoption of appropriate standards,” a bidder said in a protest letter to the ministry.

 It now remains to be seen how the government will move forward with the project, and Kenyans can only wait and hope that the country is not on a 10,000km road to nowhere.